Trump to visit storm-ravaged Texas, region braces for more rain

 His wife Judy said she could only pray the rain would stop, after leaving home with just two sets of clothes, their medicine and their dog.

-The National Weather Service said that between June 1 and Sunday, Houston had received 46 inches (117 centimeters) of rain - almost as much as it would expect in a year.
+The National Weather Service said that between June 1 and Sunday, Houston had received 117 cm of rain - almost as much as it would expect in a year.

 "The breadth and intensity of this rainfall are beyond anything experienced before," it said.